 Key Stage 5 LATIN

-Year 12 students are following the new linear A Level in Latin following the OCR H443 specification and as such will sit their final exams at the end of the two year course.
-The current Year 13 students are following the OCR H439 specification and will sit their A2 modules at the end of the year.
-Students will be examined on their Latin translation skills, their Latin Prose composition skills, and their appreciation of both Latin verse and prose literature.
+Students are following the OCR H443 specification.
+They will be examined on their Latin translation skills, their Latin Prose composition skills, and their appreciation of both Latin verse and prose literature.

 Students should spend at least three hours on their homework at this level of study.